quavedev/code-challenge-dot-net/README.md

 ## Required Stack

-We want to see your React and .NET skills.
+We want to see your Vue.js and .NET skills.

 Your solution must use:
-- Frontend: React 18
+- Frontend: Vue.js 2.x
 - Backend: .NET 8 (or latest stable version)
 - Database: SQL Server or PostgreSQL
 - Styling: Tailwind CSS